NatalieShamir/news-explorer-frontend/README.md

 # News Explorer Frontend

 The frontend part of the News Explorer App.
-Features usage of Semantic HTML, CSS, BEM specifications implematation in naming classes, element arrangement with CSS Flexbox and CSS Grid, element stacking using z-index and the use of media queries for creating different layouts depneding on viewport size.
+Features usage of Semantic HTML, CSS, BEM specifications implementation in naming classes, element arrangement with CSS Flexbox and CSS Grid, element stacking using z-index and the use of media queries for creating different layouts depending on viewport size.

 ## Installation